ionrock/ionblog/pages/resume.rst

    relevant system over time.
 Panama was critical to ensuring data consistency across our entire DNS infrastructure.

  - Designed and co-authored a new worker model in Designate.
-Prior to this change, Designate used specialized services that were complicated to operate and added a huge amount of complexity in the code base, including bugs that made core features broken.
-I explained the problems and a potential fix to some younger developers on the team and mentored them through the implementation, fixing the last critical bugs necessary for our next milestone.
+The archtectural shift provided for consistent performance at scale and eliminated the final issues blocking our next milestone.
+The worker model also reduced the operational complexity removing two distinct processes and providing the framework for a critical component to be rewritten in Go for performance reasons.

- - Lead the developer side of the DevOps operational code base that proved to be a best practice and was implemented by many other teams within Rackspace.
-This included the use of Withenv for managing environment data and driving operations, the use of Makefiles for a standard entry point into projects, a documentation best practice to provide for pull-request based communication within a team and utilizing docker for consistent builds within development and continuous integration.
+ - Led the developer side of the DevOps operational code base that proved to be a best practice and was implemented by many other teams within Rackspace.
+This included the use of Withenv for managing environment data and driving operations, the use of Makefiles for a standard entry point into projects, documentation best practices to provide for pull-request based communication within a team and utilizing docker for consistent builds within development and continuous integration.

- - Within my first year, I became a Core Reviewer for Designate and was included in the Open Stack Leadership Team within Rackspace.
+ - Achieved Core Reviewer for Designate and inclusion in the Open Stack Leadership Team within Rackspace.
 This included presenting at the OpenStack Summit in Tokyo and Austin as well as attending mid-cycle meetups over seas.

  - Wrote Rebindr, a tool to propagate zones between two instances of the Bind DNS server.
-Rebindr provides a DNS based solution to ensure zones created on stealth masters are propagated to production masters in a timely fashion, without impacting the performance of the production masters.
-Rebindr improved propagation time of creates by 10x.
-It also allowed the rate limit for zone creation to go from a global limit of ~10 zones per minute to ~200.
+Rebindr improves propagation time of creates by 10x.
+It also allows the rate limit for zone creation to go from a global limit of ~10 zones per minute to ~200.

  - Added a hilarious `dadjoke` plugin to our hubot instance to provide a little light hearted humor throughout the day.